Austrian Air Force: Air defense facilities

 This radar site is located atop the Speikkogel (2,140 m) on the border between Styria and Carinthia in the Koralpe mountains west of Wolfsberg.
 The site is active since 1986, with its construction and commission severely hampered by the bad weather in the region (partly due to the height above SL) and problems with the radom and the radar itself.
 A Selenia (now Alenia) RAT-31S 3-D radar is installed, scheduled to receive the RAT-31DL upgrade.
-The site features a downsized version of the ORS K's control center, but is normally not manned.
+The site features a downsized version of the ORS K's control center, but is normally not staffed.